scriban/scriban/readme.md

 - [Multi-line statements](doc/language.md#11-code-block) without having to embrace each line by `{{...}}`
 - Safe language and runtime, allowing you to control what objects and functions are exposed

+## Syntax Coloring

+You can install the [Scriban Extension for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=xoofx.scriban) to get syntax coloring for scriban scripts (without HTML) and scriban html files.

 ## Documentation

 * The [Language](doc/language.md) for a description of the script language syntax and all the built-in functions.